Skip to content

 Compliance and social media training should be part of your new employee onboarding process.
 When employees are familiar with the rules, they’re more likely to flag compliance risks.

 Since social media can change fast, it’s also important to invest in regular training updates.
-Make sure everyone understands the latest developments in your field.
+That includes updates on platform policies, new regulations, and any AI tools your team is using in their workflow.

 And, perhaps most important of all…